+That this incident is described as ‘nightmarish’ underscores Peart’s tone of ‘otherness’ that Duffett argues is central to such celebrity perceptions of fans as the ‘embodiment of everything’ they are not (2013: 37).
 The issue of the blurring of the lines between the private and the public is a recurrent theme throughout his autobiographical memoirs, even those which are decidedly less dramatic than the tour bus ‘invasion’ incident.
-The majority of direct fan encounters recorded in books result in feelings of discomfort and embarrassment, especially when one request for an autograph leads to increased visibility and producing instances of ‘mobbing’ (as occurs at a BMW dealership among the staff when all Peart wants are parts for his bike to continue with his travels).
+The majority of direct fan encounters recorded in his books result in feelings of discomfort and embarrassment, especially when one request for an autograph leads to increased visibility and producing instances of ‘mobbing’ (as occurs at a BMW dealership among the staff, when all Peart wants are parts for his bike to continue with his travels).
 The issue of the parasocial relation is a crucial one as Peart consistently strives to maintain the secondary relationship fans have with him, and limit his contact with fans to the professional context of his status as a recording and touring musician.
-The perception that emerges from his revelations is that the idea of establishing a divide between himself and his fans is a significant element, and one that accentuates his persistent reinforcement that his celebrity is purely a job and that his contact with fans should go no further than recording music and playing on stage for them. the audience is very much that, an audience, that exists strictly beyond ‘the lighted stage’ and whose proximity should progress no further, and, crucially, retreat away from him when the performance is over.
+The perception that emerges from his revelations is that the idea of establishing a divide between himself and his fans is a significant element, and one that accentuates his persistent reinforcement that his celebrity is purely a job, and that his contact with fans should go no further than recording music and playing on stage for them.
+In consequence, the audience is very much that, an audience, that only exists strictly beyond ‘the lighted stage’, and whose proximity should progress no further, and, crucially, retreat away from him when the performance is over.
+But, within such reflections, Peart seems to fail to recognise the ‘cult’ nature of his fame and his music.

+Returning to the concept of Chin and Hills’ ‘subcultural celebrity’, a personality whose fame is predominantly restricted to a core audience, Peart himself acknowledges this in his writing, but as a means by which to downplay his fame and deny his accessibility to fans on the grounds that he is simply ‘a regular guy’ and not culturally significant enough to warrant such fervent personal contact.
+But to support this reading of his status, it is interesting to note McDonald’s reading of Rush, which he argues is a prime example of a ‘cult’ band (given their non-mainstream musical status).
+In McDonald’s view, Rush has attracted a distinctive form of fandom whose ‘ultra-loyalty’ singer-bassist Geddy Lee has praised as being a prime factor in the band’s remarkable longevity, to the point that he ‘has generally seemed at ease with, even approving of, Rush’s audience being characterized as a cult following’ (2009: 180).
+Peart, alternatively, expresses uncertainty and discomfort over such acceptance.
+However, as McDonald further argues, it is an ironic stance because it is Peart’s lyrics that have been a key factor in the creation of such a fan base, and one that potently encompasses Abercrombie and Longhurst’s ‘Fan-Cult-Enthusiast’ continuum (1998), because: